Jeimer Candelario Player Props: Nationals vs. Cubs

-On Wednesday, Jeimer Candelario (hitting .175 in his past 10 games) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 7:05 PM ET.
+Jeimer Candelario -- with a slugging percentage of .308 in his past 10 games, including zero homers) -- will be in action for the Washington Nationals against the Chicago Cubs, with Jameson Taillon on the hill, on May 4 at 1:05 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Cubs.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Jeimer Candelario Game Info & Props vs. the Cubs